Kazanz/NBA_PBP/README.md

 # NBA_PBP
 Extracts real-time NBA boxscores and calculates each players uPER at that point in the game.

-This is a proff of concept.
-We can scrape real-time player scores of nba games and calculate the unadjusted player effeciency rating (uPER) of each player at that time in the game.
+This is a proof of concept.
+We can scrape real-time player scores of nba games and calculate the unadjusted player effeciency rating (uPER) of each player at each moment in the game.

 # Usage